bgplab/bgplab/docs/ibgp/1-edge.md

 ![Lab topology](topology-ibgp.png)

-Most organizations want to optimize the use of their (still relatively expensive) WAN links -- you'll have to ensure that all your routers reach the destinations in ISP-1 via the R1-X1 uplink (and similarly for ISP-2).
+Most organizations want to optimize the utilization of their (still relatively expensive) WAN links.
+To do so, you'll have to ensure that all your routers reach the destinations in ISP-1 via the R1-X1 uplink (and similarly for ISP-2).

 ## Existing Lab Configuration